mayouni/stzlib/libraries/stzlib/doc/narrations/stzobject-history-narration.md

 	#--> [ 13000, 11500, 23, 46 ]
 ```

->NOTE: All other Softanza objects—not just `stzString`s and `stzNumber`s, as demonstrated—are supported and can retain their historic values.
+>NOTE: All other Softanza objects—not just `stzString` and `stzNumber`, as demonstrated—are supported and can retain their historic values.
 This includes `stzList`s, `stzObject`s, `stzTable`s, and more.

----

 ## Key Benefits

 - **Debugging Insight**: Trace exactly how your data transformed
 - **Educational Tool**: Visualize complex manipulation processes
 - **Audit Trail**: Maintain a comprehensive log of object mutations

+---

+## Conclusion

 Softanza turns data transformation from a black box into a transparent, narratable journey.